Benishimizu/furima-38830/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one:orders
+- has_one:order